 Find better broadband and TV deals available in your area

-There are 3 main types of broadband connection, and different providers offer a range of packages based on these connection methods.
-Where you live will affect which types you can access.
+There are 3 main types of broadband connection, and providers offer a range of packages based on these connection methods.

-Firstly, there is standard ADSL broadband, which uses the existing telephone network and offers speeds of up to 11Mbps.
+Firstly, there’s standard ADSL broadband, which uses the existing telephone network and offers speeds of up to 11Mbps.
 This connection used to be the most common for household customers, but over time, consumers have increasingly opted for fibre-optic broadband, which delivers higher speeds through fibre-optic cables.

 Finally, households that can’t access fibre-optic broadband but still want a fast connection may be able to get mobile broadband.
 This method uses the same 4G network that your smartphone uses.
 This type of connection is increasing in popularity as consumers move away from getting fixed-line connections.

-While it’s possible to get a standalone Internet plan, major providers typically offer bundles combining several services such as broadband, landline calls, mobile contracts and TV.
+While it’s possible to get a standalone broadband plan, major providers offer bundles combining several services such as broadband, landline calls, mobile contracts and TV.

 Larger suppliers like Sky, BT and Virgin Media regularly market package deals.
 If you find the right deal, you can save a decent amount when compared to the cost of getting the services separately.